MicrosoftDocs/Viva/Viva/glint/reports/export-report-pdf.md

    :::image type="content" source="../../media/glint/reports/export-share.png" alt-text="Screenshot of the Export and Share dropdown menu.":::

 5. A preview PDF opens in a new tab.
-You see this while it’s generating:
+You see this update while it’s generating:

     :::image type="content" source="../../media/glint/reports/export-generating.png" alt-text="Screenshot of the Generating Report popup which displays while a PDF generates.":::